How to Find Duplicate Rows in R and Remove Them

 library(dplyr)

-# Remove duplicates based on specific columns
+# Remove duplicates with dplyr

 distinct(df, id, .keep_all = TRUE)